 Add the butter, sugar, and salt to the cup of hot water and stir to dissolve.
-Cool to lukewarm.
+Cool to lukewarm

-Put the starter in a warm bowl.
-Add the cooled water mixture.
-Add 4 cups of flour, 1/2 cup at a time, stirring after each addition.
-(You may certainly do this step with an electric mixer fitted with a dough hook.)
+Put the starter in the bowl of an electric mixer fitted with the dough hook.
+Add the lukewarn water mixture.
+Add flour, 1/2 cup at a time.
+The dough will be very very stiff.